hxddad/arduinovid19-assessment/README.md

 # COVID-19-Screening-Assessment
 _________________________________________________________________________________________________________________________________________________________________________
 **Introduction:**
-This major project involves a COVID-19 self-assessment programmed in MATLAB and the Arduino Uno with its sensors being actuated.
+This major project involves a COVID-19 self-assessment programmed in MATLAB & Java and the Arduino Uno with its sensors being actuated.
 The purpose of this program is to check whether or not the user taking the self-assessment, is positive for COVID-19.
 Moreover, this self-assessment features a temperature sensor to check if the user has a fever.
-Finally, a self-assessment report (coded and opened from MATLAB) is given at the end if the user has no signs of COVID-19.
+Finally, a self-assessment report is given at the end if the user has no signs of COVID-19.
 The user is free to show their report at their workplace or institution, as proof that they are healthy.
 _________________________________________________________________________________________________________________________________________________________________________
 **Context:**
 This self-assessment consists of a built-in temperature sensor, followed by a series of mostly “Yes or No” questions.
 Afterwards, a text document (.txt) is saved on the user’s computer, that confirms the user is not infected of COVID-19, including their temperature reading.
 Compared to COVID-19 screening assessments on the internet, this one includes a temperature sensor, which gives a better outlook of the user’s likelihood of being tested positive/negative for COVID-19.
 This self-assessment also requires no internet to run, in case if there is any outage.
 In addition, this is a screening test which eliminates any concerns regarding privacy.
 Any website or mobile app may have the ability to steal your data and personal information, even if it’s just for a screening test.
 At last, the report is automatically written in a text document, which takes up less computer memory and space.
 PDFs and Word Documents (.docx files) tend to take longer to open and require internet (or some subscription) to download and open these files.